zliu2252-jim/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe (Java)

-A simple two-player Tic-Tac-Toe game you can run in the terminal, written in Java with Gradle.
-The game has a running game log, round-by-round statistics, alternating which player goes first, and automatic game log saving.
-Also, the program ncludes full input validation, win/draw detection, a “play again” loop, and end-to-end JUnit tests.
+The Tic-Tac-Toe game written in Java with Gradle.
+The game supports Human vs Human, Human vs. Computer, and Computer vs. Human modes.
+It features full input validation, win/draw detection, alternating who goes first, automatic statistics and game log saving, and a computer player.
+The program also include the JUnit 5 test.

 ## Table of Contents